Commitment and Consistency

 Marketo

 The example below is of an email that’s sent after a user hasn’t engaged with Marketo emails in over a year.
 It’s designed to elicit a response from the user.
 At its core, the email is a basic list cleaning email.
 However, after taking the time to look at it strategically, it’s much more than this.
-This is because Marketo used the principle of commitment and consistency in order to leverage their email campaign.
+This is because Marketo used the principle of commitment and consistency to leverage their email campaign.

 When a user receives this email, they’re hit over the head with a powerful headline that reads, “Moving on is hard.”
 Additionally, later down the email, the user is asked to interact with one of two buttons.
 They’re prompted to select either a button that reads, “YES, keep the emails coming” or a button that reads, “NO, I would like to unsubscribe.”

 Marketo is hoping the user selects the button, “YES, keep the emails coming.”
 They’re hoping for this outcome because they know that when this button is selected, the user experiences something that we like to call a psychological tug.
 A psychological tug is that voice in your head, weeks down the road, telling you something along the lines of “Hey, you remember this company Marketo.
-Maybe you should pay attention to this.”
+You should pay attention to this.”

 Users experience this tug only when they’ve previously declared, said, and clicked “YES.”
 This is true because we know that when the user previously commits, they’re more likely to behave in a similar fashion the next time around.
-This claim is the beauty and the power behind the principle of commitment and consistency and is why this particular email is so effective.
+This claim is the beauty and the power behind the principle of commitment and consistency and is why this email is so effective.

 REI

 The next example we have for commitment and consistency is from REI, a company that sells products for a wide range of outdoor and fitness activities.
-In the previous example, the company was trying to cling on to a long-term relationship that seemed to be dwindling.
+In the previous example, the company was trying to cling on to a long-term relationship that was dwindling.
 However, in this example, REI is welcoming a user for signing up.
 They’re striving to begin a new, fresh, and hopefully long-lasting relationship.

 This email is sent to the user immediately after they’ve signed up for the company’s newsletter.
 The user opens the email and is expecting the copy to be friendly, kind, and welcoming just like any other welcome email they’ve come to know.
 However, while REI invokes these emotions subtly, this email is much more direct with the user.
 This is apparent through the main headline that reads, “Take the next step.”